-Last issue, we checked out an optical illusion video that illustrated graduate change blindness — “a phenomenon in which observers are unable to notice changes to the world around them when those changes occur gradually.”
+Last issue, we checked out an optical illusion video that illustrated gradual change blindness — “a phenomenon in which observers are unable to notice changes to the world around them when those changes occur gradually.”
 As I mentioned in that post, there is other academic research around the difficulty of noticing change, and I want to share some of that with you today.

 Specifically, I want to talk about two related (short) videos related to the broader idea of inattentional blindness — basically, that refers to stuff we miss because our attention is elsewhere.